Battle of 42nd Street: Battle

 During the initial stages of the fighting on Crete, the Australians defending Heraklion managed to defeat the attack there and the troops at Rethymno were able to blunt the attack, holding it for more than a week; however at Maleme the Germans managed to wrest control of a vital airfield, and as a result began flying in reinforcements of airborne and mountain troops.
 As the Germans began moving inland to outflank the defenders' positions, the Australian, New Zealand and British forces were forced back towards the city of Chania, which came under heavy air attack by German bombers.
-By 27 May, the weakened Australian 2/7th and 2/8th Battalions, supported by the New Zealand 21st, 28th (Maori), 19th, 22nd and 23rd Battalions, had taken up positions along 42nd Street, south-east of Chania, where they formed a rearguard to protect the rest of the Commonwealth forces that were being pushed south.
-The Anzac units were manned at less than 50 percent of their normal strength, having suffered heavy casualties earlier in the fighting.
-The various units believed that they were acting as reserves and would be shielded by other Allied forces whilst the Germans attacked.
-They did not know that they were to they were meant to take up defensive positions, as according to one Maori soldier, Rangi Royal, the troops were not aware that they were the first line of defence.
+The British Royal Navy kept control of the sea around Crete despite the initial German attack.
+By 27 May, the weakened Australian 2/7th and 2/8th Battalions, supported by the New Zealand 21st, 28th (Maori), 19th, 22nd and 23rd Battalions, had taken up positions along 42nd Street, south-east of Chania, where they formed a rearguard to protect the rest of the Commonwealth forces being pushed south.
+The Australian and New Zealand (Anzac) units were manned at less than 50 percent of their normal strength, having suffered heavy casualties earlier in the fighting.
+The various units believed they were acting as reserves and would be shielded by other Allied forces whilst the Germans attacked.
+They did not know they were meant to take up defensive positions, as according to Maori soldier Rangi Royal, the troops were not aware they were the first line of defence.

-There was an unsealed road that ran from Chania to Tsikalaria lined with olive trees, and running south from the main coastal road from Chania to Souda Bay.
-The road was lower than the surrounding land and had a raised embankment on its western side that provided cover for defending troops and formed a natural defensive line.
-The road was nicknamed 42nd Street, after the 42nd Field Company of the Royal Engineers, who had previously been camped there, and the film, 42nd Street (but it was known locally as Tsivalarion Road).
-Early in the morning of 27 May, Lieutenant-Colonel George Dittmer, commander of the Maori Battalion, called a meeting with Lieutenant-Colonels Theodore Walker of the 2/7th and John Manchester Allen of the 21st and they decided that if the Germans approached their battalions, they would engage them and charge.
-At this meeting, they also agreed on defensive positions.
+There was an unsealed road that ran from Chania to Tsikalaria, lined with olive trees, and ran south from the main coastal road from Chania to Souda Bay.
+The road was lower than the surrounding land and was nicknamed 42nd Street, after the 42nd Field Company of the Royal Engineers, who had previously camped there, and the film 42nd Street.
+(Note: The road was known locally as Tsivalarion Road.)
+Early on the morning of 27 May, around 8:00, Lieutenant-Colonel George Dittmer, commander of the Maori Battalion, called a meeting with Lieutenant-Colonels Theodore Walker of the 2/7th and John Manchester Allen of the 21st and they decided that if the Germans approached their battalions, they would engage them and charge.
+At this meeting, they also agreed on defensive positions, ordering that all men to the west of the road should be moved onto it or to its east, as that side was more defensible.